 Under the Paleo umbrella, there are several versions that aim to improve the diet to its full potential.
 One version is the Primal Blueprint as founded by Mark Sisson, a well-known health buff and healthy eating expert.
 Here is an interesting and very informative podcast of an interview with Mark Sisson.
 Listen to it here.
 More information about Mark Sisson on his site “Mark´s Daily Apple”.
 To buy Mark Sissons´s books got to this place.

-The Low-Carbohydrate, High Fat or LCHF diet is exactly what name says it is.
+The Low-Carbohydrate, High Fat or LCHF diet is exactly what the name says it is.
 You are encouraged to consume foods that are good sources of good fat and avoid food items that are filled with carbohydrates and starches.
-One of the most important goals of this eating approach is to keep your blood sugar in a normal level.
+One of the most important goals of this eating approach is to keep your blood sugar at a normal level.
 You would not want to increase your sugar in the blood to make sure that you are burning fats and store them less in the body.

 What to Eat